 As you cycle along the banks of the Humber, you will pass Whitton Island.
 The almond-shaped island, situated in both East Riding of Yorkshire and North Lincolnshire, is managed by the RSPB as a Nature Reserve.

-Your final destination is the town of Brough, a small town in the Eden Valley at the foot of the North Pennines.
-Once the site of Norman Brough Castle and a Roman camp, the historic town now offers ideal accommodation for cyclists.
-You can find out more information about Brough, here: visitcumbria.com/evnp/brough
+Your final destination is the town of Brough, a small town on the Humber Estuary.
+Once known as the Roman city of Petuaria, this historic town now offers ideal accommodation for cyclists.

 Your final day of cycling the Trans Pennine Trail runs from Brough to the end of the trail in Hornsea.
 Today, you can expect vast expanses of water, bustling industrial cities, tranquil bike paths, and white beaches.